AndroidDeveloperLB/apk-parser/README.md

 # Known issues and notes

 - The sample app shows that in some rare cases of APK files, you can't get the app-icon.
 Sometimes it's some invalid "bmp" file.
 Sometimes it's some XML file.
 And other weird cases.
 Same goes for app-names (labels).
 I hope that some day it could be fixed.
+The good news is that usually this happens for system apps only.
+- Very rare issue too is that there are some parsing issues that need to be handled as the library parsing capability hasn't been updated for a long time.
+An example for this is when parsing the app with package name , as it has "ParserException: Unexpected chunk Type: 0x206" .
 - The entire code is in Java.
 I personally prefer Kotlin.
 I hope one day the whole library would be in Kotlin.
 At the very least, we should have a clear understanding for everything, if it's nullable or not.
-- In some cases the library might take a huge amount of memory, causing it not to be able to parse (OOM).
+This needs to be carefully done and without ruining the performance and memory usage of the library.
+- Could be nice to have better optimization in memory usage and speed, because somehow the framework seems to be more efficient on both.
 I think a better optimization is needed.
 Maybe some sort of way to tell exactly what we want to get out of it, it would minimize such memory usage.
-- Memory issues are more important, of course, but it could be nice to see if it's possible to make it faster, too.
-The reason is that somehow the built-in APK-parsing seems much faster.
-That's despite the fact that it seems this library was based on the framework's code.